 Strategically close to Asian markets and well-connected by way of free trade agreements, Australia is a strong contender for foreign investment.
 For creative industries and disruptive technology developments, the country fronts robust protection policies for intellectual property.

-Overview of IP in Australia
+Overview of Intellectual Property (IP) Laws in Australia

 Intellectual property (IP) related to doing business includes regulations on patents, trademarks, designs, and trade secrets.
 Australia advocates the protection of people’s inventions by way of administering the patent, trademarks, designs and plant breeder’s rights offices.